Solving the Worry Problem-

 Regardless of the age or person giving the opinion.

 As awkward, embarrassing and downright irritating all that was, nothing matched the level of humiliation I felt when my son would decide was ready to leave a gathering or a play date.
 Once he made-up his mind that he had enough fun for the day, he would approach me (he never once did this privately) and announce loudly, he was “done” and “ready for it to be over”.
-Once my initial inclination to hide under the furniture passed, I was typically overwhelmed with a very un-motherly yearning to murder my own offspring.
+Once my initial inclination to hide under the furniture passed, I was typically overwhelmed with a very un-motherly yearning to throttle my own offspring.
 For nearly a year of his childhood most of our outings ended with a lengthy lecture on the importance of not actually saying everything we think or feel (Proverbs 17:27).

 Alex’s desire to be done with any situation he wasn’t enjoying anymore was maddening.
 However, I get it.
 Sometimes grown-ups are done with a situation or trial long before God has decided it’s time for us to move on.